Quantum Techniques for Stochastic Mechanics: The master equation

 That's one clue that something cool is going on here.
 Another is the master equation itself:

 This looks a lot like \href{http://en.wikipedia.org/wiki/Schr\%C3\%B6dinger_equation}{Schr\"{o}dinger's equation}, the basic equation describing how a quantum system changes with the passage of time.

-We can make it look even more like Schr\"{o}dinger's equation if we create a vector space with the labellings $\ell$ as a basis.
+We can make it look even more like Schr\"{o}dinger's equation {quantum mechanics!Schr\"{o}dinger's equation} if we create a vector space with the labellings $\ell$ as a basis.
 The numbers $\psi_\ell(t)$ will be the components of some vector $\psi(t)$ in this vector space.
 The numbers $H_{\ell' \ell}$ will be the matrix entries of some operator $H$ on that vector space.
 And the master equation becomes: